QuimBassa/Discrete-network-model/README.md

 # Discrete network model for the Puntos Verdes of Barcelona

 Academic project.
-Part of the Msc in Statistics and Operational Research at UPC.
+Part of the Msc in Statistics and Operational Research at UPC-UB.

 All the information is in Spanish.